 In between these remarks, there is a proud picture of Baron Chris in what appears to be the lobby of Elton John’s tomb –

-– but also much, much interminable blather about his company, “Drezan Shira” (the name, apparently, is a homophone of his own; wait, what?), which proves him to be a chronic blowhard and interminable bore – entrepreneurial epithets which can now be proudly appended to such trophy descriptions as:
+– but also much, much interminable blather about his company, “Drezan Shira” (the name is a homophone of his own), which proves him to be a chronic blowhard and bore – entrepreneurial epithets which can now be proudly appended to such trophy descriptions as:

 That’s from Eric, an American in Beijing working in trade who has had the pleasure of meeting the Baron.
 Another longtime expat and China watcher, who admittedly has not met Devonshire, had this to say: